 - Get quotes from these nice non-bank lenders, and apply with one offering a good deal.

 If even the non-bank lenders won't approve you, your next step is to improve your credit, pay off debt, shop for a less-expensive house or look for non-prime financing.

 What are today's mortgage rates?

 Current mortgage rates for banks and non-banks are extremely low.
 Political and economic uncertainty has kept investors in bonds and mortgage-backed securities, causing interest rates to stay down.

-To find your best deal, contact several competing mortgage lenders and compare their offers before applying.Click to see today's rates (Sep 23rd, 2017)
+To find your best deal, contact several competing mortgage lenders and compare their offers before applying.Verify your home buying eligibility (Nov 21st, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.